kristabdi/kristabdi/README.md

 ### Blog & Writing

 I also maintain and writing on a blog.
 You can find and read some on [here](https://www.medium.com/kristabdi/).
-I’m currently learning C++ and Python.
 Looking forward to learn any developing skills that can be helpful for my career.

 ### Contact